csce585-mlsystems/project-athena/README.md

 * This is an optional task, each team can refine either ``Task1`` or ``Task2`` according to the feedback.
 * All the previous data can be re-used if neccessary.
-* This is an optional task, so not all are required to paticipant.
-Provide only the contributions of the paticipants in your report.
-All paticipants will receive the same credit for this task.
+* Team members will receive the same credit for this task.
-* Follow the corresponding requirements.
+* Follow the requirements for the corresponding task.

 ### Report:
 1. Introduce the analysis methods that are used in the task.